Good Suggestions When You’re Being Hard On Yourself

 “Now that the smart money assumes our demise, we need a system to ensure our survival.
 We need something that looks less like improv and more like engineering.
 We need a second corporation.”

-Your challenge this week is to explore ways to be nimble and quick in the face of an ever-changing world.
+Ask yourself if you and your team are looking at ways to be nimble and quick in the face of an ever-changing world.
 Maybe your processes are currently working, but if one part of your customer base suddenly changed, would you be able to stay on top of servicing them?
 How about creating a team of people within your organization who’s sole focus is on scenario planning — that is, creating strategic plans for a variety of possible outcomes?
 If you’re currently working on a team, what would it look like if your team got caught in firefight mode?
 Would it survive?
 And what can you do to help the team create the kind of skills that expert firefighters need to have?

 Kathleen